narendraprasaths/narendraprasath.design/content/home.md

 ---
 intro:
   super_heading: Hello everybody, I’m
-  name: Narendra Prasath
+  name: Matheswaaran
-  background_text: Naren
+  background_text: Mat
 about:
-  title: UX/UI Designer
+  title: Fullstack Developer
-  description: I’m an experienced developer with deep interest in modern web development.
+  description: With over 4 years of experience as a fullstack developer, I've built and worked on a variety of projects from Chennai to Denver, Colorado.
+I have been working in agile development, closely with the Design, Backend, and QA teams.
+I have a strong background in web application analysis, development, deployment, and debugging.
   about_2: Take a look at my profile and works.
 Don’t worry, they won’t bite.
 ---